ebouchut/hugo-tranquilpeak-theme/docs/user.md

 Menus are defined using Hugo menus https://gohugo.io/extras/menus/

 You can translate menu entries by setting `identifier` that matches a translation key.
-By using this way, `name` will not be use at all.
+By using this way, `name` will not be used at all.

 ### Setting up default theme to Tranquilpeak